 - an updated copy of your resume (curriculum vitae).
 Ensure that you have a complete list of your past employers, educational institutions and references (contact name, address, telephone, e-mail and fax).

 In January 2015, Citizenship and Immigration Canada (CIC) will launch a new electronic system called Express Entry to manage applications for permanent residence in certain economic programs.
-Visit the Immigrate to Canada page to learn about how to immigrate to Canada and the new Express Entry http://www.cic.gc.ca/english/immigrate/express/express-entry.asp
+Visit the Immigrate to Canada website to learn about the new Express Entry system http://www.cic.gc.ca/english/immigrate/express/express-entry.asp